 - Post your employment or experiential learning opportunities on Trent’s online Student Experience Portal and Student Job Board.

-- Showcase your organization at Careerspace Events
+- Showcase your organization or academic institution at Careerspace Events

 - Host an information session or table display

 - Connect with Clubs and Groups at Trent